What Apple’s Changes to IDFA Mean for Marketers

 The other affected party is advertisers: usually brands that are buying ads across mobile & web platforms.

-To be clear, changes to IDFA will have no impact for brands looking to better understand user behaviors and deliver personalized experiences within their own app.
-The benefit IDFA provides is the ability to track users across app and web activities across different apps, but customers within the walls of a brand’s app will already have unique identifiers that can be used to track in-app activity and deliver personalized content.
+To be clear, changes to IDFA will have no impact for brands looking to better understand user behaviors and deliver personalized experiences within their own iOS app.
+The benefit IDFA provides is the ability to track users across mobile app and web activities across different apps, but customers within the walls of a brand’s app will already have unique identifiers that can be used to track in-app activity and deliver personalized content.

 Instead, it’s advertisers looking to acquire new customers and suppress existing customers through ads delivered across the app ecosystem that are affected by Apple’s changes to IDFA.
 With the new user opt-in requirements, advertisers lose the key to their existing acquisition and growth strategy.